-A reader trying to help her son find student loans to cover the remaining cost of school sent us the following email:
+A parent trying to help her child find student loans to cover the remaining cost of school sent us the following email:

 It’s so discouraging reading the horror stories.